-The United Fire Brigades’ Association of New Zealand (UFBA) serves and represents the interests of 525 fire brigades and fire forces throughout the country, comprising more than 10,000 firefighters.
+The United Fire Brigades’ Association of New Zealand (UFBA) serves and represents the interests of over 550 fire brigades of all types throughout the country, comprising more than 13,500 firefighters.

-Our members consist of volunteer, paid, urban, rural, industrial and defence brigades, with 80% being volunteers.
+Our members consist of volunteer, paid, urban, rural, industry and defence brigades, with around 80% being volunteers.
 The UFBA is the only national organisation that unites and represents fire brigades of all kinds.

 We advocate for our members on key topical issues and work to represent their best interests.